Why Volunteering is One of the Most Powerful Things You Can Do for Your Health

 A longitudinal study of aging found those who volunteer their time to have longer life spans.
 Participants also experienced a decrease in pain from chronic illness.

-Another study concluded that volunteering should be promoted at the public health level through education and policies to improve the health of community members and the community at large.
-It should primarily be supported in the elderly population, minority groups, those with a low educational level, single folks, or those who are unemployed.
+Another study published in BMC Public Health concluded that volunteering should be promoted at the public health level through education and policies to improve the health of community members and the community at large.
+It should primarily be supported in the elderly population, minority groups, those with a lower educational level, single folks, or those who are unemployed.